dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/hubspot.md

 `include_history`: This parameter, when set to "True", loads the history of property changes for the specified entities.

+`global_props`: A list of CRM object properties to extract.
+Applied to every included resource.

 ### Resource `companies`